niti-go/zermelo-navigation/README.md

        + progress_weight · (prev_dist − curr_dist)
 ```

-Weights live under `reward:` in `zermelo_config.yaml`.
-The energy term
-bundles a dynamic action cost with a fixed hover cost (baseline power to
-stay airborne in still air) — both are charged every step.

 ## Flow split

-`flow.train_max_file: 45` means dataset generators only see `HIT1..HIT45`.
+`flow.train_max_file: 45` means the generated offline dataset will only see `HIT1..HIT45`.
-`HIT46..HIT49` are reserved for held-out evaluation.
+`HIT46..HIT49` will be reserved for held-out evaluation.

 ## Registered envs